 The liver-gallbladder flush is an old technique to help stimulate and cleanse the bile ducts and gallbladder, and relieve the nausea and abdominal pain experienced by patients with symptomatic gallstones.

-There are several variations, but all include drinking oil, usually olive oil, which induces vigorous contraction of the gallbladder.
+There are several variations, but all include drinking oil, usually olive oil, which induces vigorous contractions of the gallbladder.